Tanaro: Flood events

 The river is highly prone to flooding.
-During the two hundred-year period between 1801 and 2001, sections of the Tanaro basin were affected by floods on 136 occasions, the most devastating ones being in November 1994, November 2016, October 2020, when the whole valley was affected by severe flooding.
+During the two-hundred-year period between 1801 and 2001, sections of the Tanaro basin were affected by floods on 136 occasions.
+The most devastating floods were in November 1994, November 2016, October 2020, when the whole valley was affected by severe flooding.

 History

 The left bank of the Tanaro River near Asti is the scene of the Battle of Pollentia on April 6, 402.